braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 - Data and Analytics collection for cross-channel engagement
 - Content Cards
 - In-app messages
-  - HTML messages are not supported by Fire OS
+  - HTML messages are not supported on Android TV
 - &#42; Push Notifications (Manual Integration Required)

 For more information, visit the [Android SDK integration guide][2].